Advertising Photography FAQ | Dale May | New York

 What is the difference between a CGI product render and a CGI environment in advertising?

-A CGI product render creates a photorealistic three-dimensional image of a specific product, such as a pharmaceutical device, skincare product, or consumer package good, with full control over materials, lighting, and presentation.
+A CGI product render creates a photorealistic three-dimensional image of a specific product, such as a pharmaceutical device, skincare product, or consumer package good.
 A CGI environment is a complete three-dimensional setting, such as a room, landscape, clinical space, or conceptual scene, into which photography of talent or products is composited.
 Both are built from scratch in 3D software.
 In practice, most of Dale May's campaigns combine both: product renders are integrated into environments that also contain studio photography of talent, creating a seamless final image where no element was actually photographed on location.

 What software and technology does Dale May use for CGI production?